 The walk back over the solidified lava with smoke clouds surrounding me was creepy.
 I did sort of think I was going to be abducted by aliens or taken by the Demogorgon at times.
 However, that never happened (I think???).
 I continued on.
 If you do decide to do this, headlamps are vital.
 I turned my headlamp off for fun once I was back on solid road and could not see a thing.
 There are no lights on this part of the island.

 I finally got back to my car and decided my day wasn't quite over.
 I decided to make the long drive to the complete opposite end of the park, to Jaggar Museum, with its view of the "Lava Lake".
 I just hoped there wasn't fog blocking my view.

 There wasn't.
 It was perfect.
 I thought the lava flow to the ocean was impressive, but this was just as cool.
 With binoculars you can actually see the lava splashing against the walls of the crater (hence Lava Lake).
 My weak camera cannot capture the splendor of this.
 It is something you simply have to see in person.

 My day at VNP was both humbling and inspiring.
 The way the park is designed and all the different things to see make it one of the best National Parks I've been to.
 It is a day and an experience that I will always remember.

-Have you ever seen lava in person?
+Have you ever seen an active volcano?
 Leave a comment below!